Region of Rethymnon

 Rethymnon is home to Mount Psiloritis, the highest peak on the island, which is surrounded by beautiful valleys and stunning caves open for you to explore.

-The southern coast of Rethymnon hosts a wilder landscape and a remarkable beach where a sparkling river meets the sea in a unique palm tree environment.
+The southern coast of Rethymnon hosts a wilder landscape and even a remarkable beach where a sparkling river meets the sea in a unique palm tree environment.

 The capital of the region, on northern coast, is the charming city of Rethymnon, with its old town, Venetian harbor, and romantic lighthouse, right by the Sea of Crete.